FredHutch/cbioportal-data-formatting/cancer_study/Readme.md

 ## Required Fields

 1. **type_of_cancer**: The cancer type abbreviation, e.g., "brca".
-This should be the same cancer type as specified in the meta_cancer_type.txt file, if available.
-The type can be "mixed" for studies with multiple cancer types.
+This should be the same cancer type as specified in the meta_cancer_type.txt file, if available (note a meta_cancer_type.txt file is only required if a cancer type is being uploaded that is not already in the database).
+The type can be "mixed" for studies with multiple cancer types (not to be used if uploading data from multiple tumors from the same cancer type).

 2. **cancer_study_identifier**: A string used to uniquely identify this cancer study within the database, e.g., "brca_joneslab_2013".